muSpectre/muGrid/doc/dev-docs/source/GettingStarted.rst

 Getting help
 ************

 *µ*\Spectre is in a very early stage of development and the documentation is currently spotty.
 Also, there is no FAQ page yet.
-If you run into trouble, please contact us on the `*µ*\Spectre chat room <https://c4science.ch/Z69>`_ and someone will answer as soon as possible.
+If you run into trouble, please contact us on the `µSpectre chat room <https://c4science.ch/Z69>`_ and someone will answer as soon as possible.
 You can also check the API :ref:`reference`.

 Reporting Bugs
 **************

 If you think you found a bug, you are probably right.
 Please report it!
-The preferred way is for you to create a task on `*µ*\Spectre's workboard <https://c4science.ch/project/board/1447/>`_ and assign it to user ``junge``.
+The preferred way is for you to create a task on `µSpectre's workboard <https://c4science.ch/project/board/1447/>`_ and assign it to user ``junge``.
 Include steps to reproduce the bug if possible.
 Someone will answer as soon as possible.

 Contribute